Workshop FAQs

 What about meals?

-Are there required material?
+Are there required materials?

 Yes, please make sure you arrive with:

-- A P100 Lead Paint Respirator Mask
+- A P100 Lead Paint Respirator Mask with a 2097 filter (link)

-- work gloves
+- well-fitting work gloves

 - eye protection